FactorCat vs Ente Auth: Open Source vs Push Approve

-Ente Auth is a solid open-source authenticator.
+Ente Auth is open source with end-to-end encryption.
 FactorCat adds browser auto-fill, push-to-approve, and vault flexibility.
+Honest side-by-side comparison.

 Ente Auth: the open-source contender

 Ente Auth emerged as a popular alternative when Authy discontinued its desktop app.
-It's fully open-source, supports end-to-end encrypted cloud backups, and has a clean interface.
+It is fully open-source, supports end-to-end encrypted cloud backups, and has a clean interface.
 If you want a traditional authenticator app with strong privacy credentials, Ente Auth is a legitimate choice.

 | FactorCat | Ente Auth | |